Wednesday, August 26, 2009

 technologies and it strengthens their ability to work according to scientific

-.
+methods.
 Moreover, the students acquire practice-oriented knowledge by choosing

 appropriate combinations of modules in Language Technology, Computational and